October 15, 2007

 Yet I am learning not just by studying texts but also by noticing the attitudes that drive much of my partner’s input.

-Last week, for example, we sat at a table where Felegosh was squinting in the light of the setting sun while the speakers broadcast loud music over our heads.
-Both distractions bothered me, and so I asked, “do you want to move to a shadier spot and should I ask the barista to lower the volume?”
+Last week, for example, we sat at a table where Felegosh was squinting in the light of the setting sun while speakers broadcast loud music over our heads.
+Both distractions bothered me, and so I asked, “Do you want to move to a shadier spot, and should I ask the barista to lower the volume?”
 “Not at all,” her reply.
 “These are mere incidentals to our business, our learning.
 Almost nothing merits distracting or interrupting us.”

-It has been said that if you want to learn from your rabbi (teacher), study how the rabbi ties his shoes.
-And I am studying how Felegosh “ties” her turquoise Crocs!
+It has been said that if you want to learn from your rabbis [Hebrew, Aramaic: teacher], study how they ties their shoes.
+And so I am studying how Felegosh “ties” her turquoise Crocs!

 4 comments: